 Mount Fuji

-Easily Japan’s most recognizable landmark, the revered Mount Fuji will take your breath away – even when it’s shrouded with clouds.
+Easily Japan’s most recognisable landmark, the revered Mount Fuji will likely take your breath away – even when it’s shrouded with clouds.
 The snow-capped summit stands an impressive 3,776 metres off the ground, and the peak has been a pilgrimage site for the Japanese for centuries.

 Today, however, climbing the world’s most perfectly symmetrical volcano is almost as popular with tourists as it is with locals, and hundreds of thousands of people climb it each year.
 The views from the top are sensational, and if you’re there at dawn, you’ll experience the magical, unforgettable beauty of watching the sunrise.